Shortcut keys for this site

 We also have a duty under the Water Industry Act 1991 (as amended) to 'exercise and perform powers and duties...in the manner...best calculated to contribute to the achievement of sustainable development'.

 We encourage the water companies to take responsibility for the wider social, economic and environmental impacts of their activities.
 They must meet today’s consumer needs, without compromising quality of life for future generations.
-The companies set out their long-term plans including their approach to climate change and sustainability in their strategic direction statements.

 Our sustainability principles